 The main causes of this type of degeneration are UV rays from the sun and the wind.
 For this reason, this pathology is more common among inhabitants of tropical countries.
 People who work in the open air like fishermen and farmers are at greater risk of pinguecula and ptyergium.

 Age plays an important role in the development of pterygium.
 The younger the patient, the higher the risk of the pinguecula invading the cornea and becoming a pterygium and the higher the risk the pterygium has of growing.
 If the tissue of the pinguecula or pterygium is fleshy and thick, there is a higher chance of it growing than if the tissue if flat and membranous.

-The way to prevention these pathologies and stop them from growing and becoming inflamed is to stop your eyes from being exposed to the sun or the wind.
-Protecting your eyes using sunglasses the cover the sides fully is significantly important, especially in summer and in areas with a high level of UV light, such as the beach, the sea or the snow, where there's a lot of reflection from the sun.
+The way to prevent these pathologies and stop them from growing and becoming inflamed is to stop your eyes from being exposed to the sun or the wind.
+Protecting your eyes using sunglasses that cover the sides fully is extremely important, especially in summer and in areas with a high level of UV light, such as the beach, the sea or the snow, or where there's a lot of reflection from the sun.